denten-books/plain-text/proposal.md

 specifics of governance and control.
 I mean governance and control in the sense of shaping affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
-The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.
+The challenge of *Plain Text* is in the description of such emerging but often occluded technological possibilities.

 A concern with the material conditions of simulated textuality leads us to a